acdm-spring-2017/activities/studio.md

-# About the Course's Studio Component (In progress.
-More here soon.)
+# About the Course's Studio Component

 ## Summary